Linwood Sexton Scholarship

 The Linwood Sexton scholarship is a full-ride award geared toward minority students, majoring in business or education, who demonstrate financial need.

-The scholarship covers tuition and fees up to 15 credit hours per semester at the Kansas resident rate, on-campus housing for a double room with an unlimited meal plan with $300 Shocker Dollars and a $500 stipend per semester for books.
+The scholarship covers tuition and fees up to 15 credit hours per semester at the Kansas resident rate, on-campus housing up to the Housing allowance in an on-campus Cost of Attendance with an unlimited meal plan and $625 per semester for books.
 This scholarship is automatically renewable as long as the student maintains satisfactory academic progress.

 To be eligible to compete, you must: